Codes, Standards & Networks

 Alongside other industry associations, GDF has convened industry leaders to develop the standards needed to accelerate the adoption of digital assets, and ensure firms are able to meaningfully comply with global regulatory requirements.

-The Global Cryptoasset Standard
+The Global Cryptoasset Standards

 The Global Cryptoasset Standards consists of a set of global principles that are intended to promote a robust, fair, liquid, open, and appropriately transparent market in which a diverse set of market participants, supported by resilient infrastructure, are able to confidently and effectively transact at competitive prices that reflect available market information and in a manner that conforms to acceptable standards of behavior.